benjamin-heasly/gold-lab-nwb-conversions/pipelines/neuropixels-machine-setup/README.md

 Kind of amazing.

-# Can we run a Dockerized sample program from NVIDIA? {#can-we-run-a-dockerized-sample-program-from-nvidia}
+# Can we run a Dockerized sample program from NVIDIA?

 The NVIDIA WSL installation docs have a [troubleshooting example](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#container-runtime-initialization-errors) we can try.
 They give this as an error example.
 But can we just run it without error?